dcunited001/dcunited001.github.io/_posts/2016-05-12-facets-of-greatness-intro.md

 then they won't involve you when calling attention to your vulnerabilities.
 IMO, it's tragic that we would end up with this kind of culture in the workplace...
-If someone only seeks to exploit their coworkers vulnerabilities to score political points and greater influence in their local workspace -- instead of working with their colleague to address and improve them -- then doesn't that leave us all more vulnerable as a group?
+If someone only seeks to exploit their coworkers vulnerabilities to score political points and gain greater influence in their local workspace -- instead of working with their colleague to address and improve them -- then doesn't that leave us all more vulnerable as a group?
 That'd imply that some negative political behavior in the workplace is not only abbrasive, but corrosive.
-And without the proper systems in place to keep this behavior in check, the wrong people rise to the top employing shady, opportunistic tactics while simultaneously leaving groups in various social strata much more vulnerable, in aggregate.
+And without the proper systems in place to keep this behavior in check, the wrong people rise to the top by employing shady, opportunistic tactics while simultaneously leaving groups in various social strata much more vulnerable, in aggregate.

 Also, if it's important to learn from these people by examining their biographies and lives, so we can grow from their experiences, then